llllIHARWINDERIllll/AdiphyBot/README.md

 ## Basic Overview

 On adiphy you can make money by reading news articles.
-The site was build around September 2016 newly but total legit, some of their advertiser are popular site like BBC, Reuters, The Score and Politi.co.
+The site was build around September 2016 newly but total legit.
 The adiphy bot enables a user to earn money without actually reading the news articles.
 Low-resource consuming and it supports multiple plaforms!

 <br>